Campus of University of the Philippines Los Baños: Lower campus

 The 1098 ha lower campus, located at the foot of Mt.
 Makiling, is the location of most UPLB units and affiliated entities, including the International Rice Research Institute, World Agroforestry Centre, and the Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA).

 The Molawin River, a tributary of Laguna de Bay, runs through the campus.
-Several bridges, such as the Palma Bridge (named after UP President Rafael V. Palma), cross the river.
+Several bridges, such as the Palma Bridge (named after UP President Rafael Palma) and the Bocobo Bridge (named after UP President Jorge Bocobo), cross the river.
 A 1996 UPLB study found high concentrations of nitrates and phosphates in the river, believed to be from decaying garbage and domestic waste.
 There have been recent efforts to rehabilitate the river, such as planting Mussaenda and Hibiscus on its banks.

 Land grants

 UPLB has three major land grants provided by the government of the Philippines: the Laguna-Quezon Land Grant, the La Carlota Land Grant, and the Laguna Land Grant.

 The 5719 ha Laguna-Quezon Land Grant, acquired in February 1930, is located in the towns of Real, Quezon, and Siniloan, Laguna.
 It covers some portions of the Sierra Madre mountain range, and hosts the university's Citronella and lemongrass plantations.
 The 705 ha La Carlota Land Grant is situated in Negros Occidental, a province in the Western Visayas region.
 Acquired in May 1964, it houses the PCARRD-DOST La Granja Agricultural Research Center, which serves as a research center for various upland crops.
 The 3336 ha Laguna Land Grant, located in Paete, Laguna, is mostly undeveloped.

 Numerous parties have expressed interest in developing the land grants.
 Proposed projects include construction of dams and tree farms for Moringa oleifera, pineapples and rubber.
 UPLB has not entertained the potential investors due to the "lack of a solid development plan."